codership/documentation/galeracluster/source/troubleshooting.rst

 - :doc:`clusterstallonalter`

   Sometimes, when executing ``ALTER`` statements that take a long time, you may encounter issues in which other nodes in the cluster stall.
 This section provides information on how to identify this problem and what to do about it.

 - :doc:`detectingaslownode`

   By design, a cluster's performance is limited by its slowest node.
 This section shows you how to identify which node is the slowest and to help determine the cause.
 It also explains how thereby to improve performance.

 - :doc:`dealingwithmultimasterconflicts`

   Multi-master conflicts occur in as a result of application servers writing to different nodes.
 This can lead to two nodes attempting to update the same row with different data.
 This section provides information on diagnosing and correcting these conflicts.

 - :doc:`twonode`

   Optimally, Galera Cluster requires a minimum of three nodes.
 If you have a cluster that uses only two nodes, you may sometimes encounter issues in which single-node failures cause the cluster to stop working.
 This section gives some pointers in how to manage these cases.

-.. rubric:: Tutorials
+.. rubric:: Best Practices
-.. _`tutorials`:
+.. _`best-practices`:

-Whereas the above sections relate to handling problems with a cluster, these sections provide additional information and guides on improving performance and optimizing configuration.
+Whereas the above sections relate to handling problems with a cluster, these sections of the KB provide additional information and guidance on improving performance and optimizing configuration.

 - :doc:`performance`